LTS5/USSR-IUS2017/README.md

 ## Requirements
   * Linux (code tested on Linux Mint 18.1)
   * Python >= 3.5
+  * pip (with setuptools and wheel)
   * MATLAB (code tested on MATLAB R2016b and R2017a)
   * git
-  * (Optional) NVIDIA GPU with Kepler or newer architecture
+  * (Optional) NVIDIA GPU with Kepler or newer architecture and NVIDIA CUDA

 ## Installation
 1. (Optional) Create a dedicated Python environment